Follow this Old-Fashioned Banana Pudding from scratch recipe to whip up a pan full of old-timey deliciousness, just like Grandma used to make!

 - 4 or 5 bananas

-- MAKE THE PUDDING: In a saucepan, combine ¾ cup granulated sugar, flour, and salt; whisk until mixed.
-Whisk in the 1 whole egg and 4 egg yolks.
+- In a saucepan, combine ¾ cup granulated sugar, flour, and salt; whisk until mixed.

 - Turn the heat on to medium-low and whisk in milk.
-Cook over medium-low, stirring constantly with a whisk, until thickened (about 15 to 20 minutes).
-It’s tempting to stop stirring, or to turn up the heat, but this will cook the eggs too quickly and result in lumping pudding.
-For smooth creamy pudding, keep it low and slow ... and keep stirring.
+Cook over medium-low, stirring constantly with a whisk, until thickened (about 15 to 20 minutes). -- It’s tempting to stop stirring, or to turn up the heat, but this will cook the eggs too quickly and result in lumping pudding.
+For smooth creamy pudding, keep it low and slow.
+And keep stirring.

 - Remove pudding from heat and stir in vanilla extract.

-- LAYER THE PUDDING: Crumble Nilla wafers and place in a 9x13” baking dish to cover the bottom.
-Top with a layer of sliced bananas.
-Pour about half of the vanilla pudding over the bananas.
-Repeat with another layer of bananas and then pudding.
+- Crumble Nilla wafers and place in a 9x13” baking dish to cover the bottom.
+Top with a layer of sliced bananas, using half of the bananas.

-- MAKE MERINGUE TOPPING: Place egg whites in a bowl and beat with a stand mixer or electric mixer until soft peaks form.
-With the mixer going, gradually add the remaining ¼ cup granulated sugar, beating until stiff peaks form.
+- Place cold egg whites in a bowl and beat with a stand mixer or electric mixer until soft peaks form.

 - Pile meringue on top of pudding and spread to cover the entire surface.
 Bake at 400℉ for 5-8 minutes, or until meringue is lightly browned.

-- Chill until ready to serve.
+- Cover loosely and chill until ready to serve.

 Affiliate